shaikhsirajudin/Notes/Latest/REACT.md

 Instead, it called a function given to it by ProductList, passing in its id.
 ProductList was then able to manage state accordingly

+# How React Transformed the Front End
+React was transformational because it singlehandedly made MVC seem like obsolete tech & unleashed unidirectional flow on the masses.
+React did not come with any built-in concept of a model.

+# Stuff in Angular 2 You Won’t Find in React
+•Type correctness does not guarantee program correctness.
+•There are a lot of bugs that static types won’t catch.
+•There are objectively better ways to catch bugs (TDD, code reviews), and those will catch most type errors.
+•Static types are great primarily for developer tooling.
+•TypeScript provides the best intellisense developer experience available in the JavaScript world today.
 # [react-survey](https://github.com/aisensiy/react-survey)
 # [project examples](https://mobx.js.org/faq/examples.html)